rbbozkurt/rust-marco-polo/README.md

 Contributions to the Marco Polo game are welcome!
 Here's how you can contribute:

 * Bug Reports: Notice a bug?
 Open an issue with a clear title and description.
 * Feature Requests: Have an idea for an improvement?
-We'd love to hear it.
+I'd love to hear it.
 Open an issue to suggest new features.
 * Pull Requests: Want to contribute directly?
-Fork the repository, make your changes, and submit a pull request
+Fork the repository, make your changes, and submit a pull request.

 ## License